ava-labs/precompile-evm/docs/releasing/README.md

     "v0.4.0": 39,
     ```

-    💁 If you are unsure about the RPC chain VM protocol version, set the version to `0`, for exampple `"v0.4.0": 0`, and then run:
+    💁 If you are unsure about the RPC chain VM protocol version, set the version to `0`, for example `"v0.4.0": 0`, and then run:

     ```bash
     go test -run ^TestCompatibility$ github.com/ava-labs/precompile-evm/plugin